chris-casper/chris-casper.github.io/_posts/2025-08-12-Recycling-Old-Crypto-Miners.md

 ### Prepping Miner for Outdoor Deployment

 - The stock antenna is usable but can be upgraded.
 - Wrap threads with telfon tape.
-Wrap all bulkheads with electrical tape, silicon tape, and then another layer of electrical tape.
+- Wrap all bulkheads with electrical tape, silicon tape, and then another layer of electrical tape.
+- Alternatively you can use marine shrink tube or butyl tape like CoaxSeal
 - Fit the EMI rope gasket into the upper lid, trim to fit.
 - Use surge protection at both ends; put a shucked ETH-SP-G2 in the case and connect another cased ETH-SP-G2 to grounding rod or common tower ground.
 - Use lightning arrestor between 915 MHz antenna and N bulkhead, crimp on grounding cable with enough slack.